falahrajput/falahrajput/README.md

 I like seeing how data, design and systems can come together to solve real-world problems.

-You can learn more about me and my work at: https://falahrajput.com/
+You can learn more about me and my work both here on Github and at: https://falahrajput.com/